Downtown Campus: All Clear.

 Cost of Attendance

 The Cost of Attendance (COA) is determined annually by the Office of Financial Aid and Scholarships using the Consumer Price Index.
 It estimates the average costs a student may pay while attending college each academic year (fall and spring semesters).
-The different types of financial aid awarded to a student cannot exceed the COA and students can view their COA in their MyPima account.
+The different types of financial aid awarded to a student cannot exceed the COA and students can view their COA in their MyPima/Financial Aid Dashboard.

 The estimated COA lists average direct and indirect student expenses: